jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 **Technical provisions**

 ### 140 Regulations
-The Governor-General may, by Order in Council, make regulations for either or both of the following purposes:
+(1) The Governor-General may, by Order in Council, make regulations for either or both of the following purposes:
   (a) prescribing salaries, fees, allowances, and travelling allowances and expenses, for specialist advisers, witnesses, doctors, analysts, and pathologists, who perform any function under this Act or give evidence for the purposes of an inquiry conducted, or at an inquest held, under this Act:
   (b) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 141 Transitional provisions: amendments to Coroners Act 1988 effective day after assent are in Schedule 1
 [Repealed]